Chris2018998/beecp/README.md

 ---
 **How to use**

-At usage, it is generally similar to other connection pool products; If your project is built on springboot framework and you are interested in using beecp or already using it, then we recommend [beecp starter](https://github.com/Chris2018998/beecp-starter) to manage one or more beecp data sources in your project.
+At usage, it is generally similar to other connection pools;If your project is built on springboot framework and you are interested at beecp or already using it,we recommend [beecp starter](https://github.com/Chris2018998/beecp-starter) to you to manage beecp data source in your project.

 ---
 **Configure properties**